School-of-Solana/program-imaad666/PROJECT_DESCRIPTION.md

 # Project Description

-**Deployed Frontend URL:** [Deploy using instructions in frontend/DEPLOYMENT.md]
+**Deployed Frontend URL:** [Will update after deploying to Vercel]

 **Solana Program ID:** `13AyfsUmh9iow5qF83SV5hv9imBdAFFgvSbjdBQUceuk`

 ## Project Overview

 ### Description
-A fully decentralized task management application built on Solana.
-Users can create, update, toggle completion status, and delete tasks directly on the blockchain.
-Each user has their own isolated task list managed through Program Derived Addresses (PDAs), ensuring data ownership and security.
-The application demonstrates core Solana program development concepts including account management, PDAs, and state mutations.
+A decentralized task manager built on Solana.
+I wanted to build something practical that I'd actually use - a to-do list where all your tasks live on-chain.
+Each user gets their own task list using PDAs, so your data is yours and only you can modify it.
+You can create tasks with priorities, mark them complete, update them, or delete them.
+Everything happens through Solana transactions.

 ### Key Features
 - **User Account Initialization**: Create a personal account to manage your tasks